Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals across the country in 2019.

 Oga Nahamage Rock Festival, Akita

 Head north to the home of one of Japan’s most feared demon-like deities, the Namahage.
 Inspired by these fierce creatures, and perhaps to appease them, the Oga Namahage Rock Festival features some of the heaviest bands Japan has to offer.
-Metalcore magic makers Crossfaith will take the stage here, as well as Crystal Lake, and Rottengraffty.
+Ska punk rockers SiM will take the stage here, as well as Totalfat, and Orange Range.
 It’s not all hard rock and ogres though, Akita’s famous babahera (two-flavored ice cream served by old ladies) will also be on site to keep festgoers cool.

 Where: Funagawa Port, Akita